RPA Use Cases for Business Users: Examples of SAP automation

 Step 3.
 Read learning materials and take the training

 Now that the RPA software is installed and SAP is set up and ready for automation, familiarize yourself with general rules and best practices of robotic process automation in SAP.
-If you don’t like studying the learning materials haphazardly and prefer structured and guided training, take a short course Introduction to SAP Automation - it will not only guide you through all required Knowledge Base articles and video tutorials, but also show examples of RPA in SAP that you can download, run, and study.
+If you don’t like studying the learning materials haphazardly and prefer structured and guided training, take a short course Automation Kit for SAP - it will not only guide you through all required Knowledge Base articles and video tutorials, but also show examples of RPA in SAP that you can download, run, and study.